-I am undeniably one of those people who screamed ‘IT’S CHRISTMAS’ as soon as the clock turned to midnight on the 31st of October and left Halloween behind us for another year.
+I am undeniably one of those people who scream ‘IT’S CHRISTMAS’ as soon as the clock turns to midnight on the 31st of October and leave Halloween behind us for another year.
 And I do not feel the slightest bit guilty about it.

 Christmas is, of course, the most wonderful time of the year for so many reasons.
 It is a time of family, of friends, of giving, of sharing, of happiness, and of general togetherness.

 One of my favorite parts of the festive build-up is completely decking out my house with more DIY Christmas ornaments than you would think humanly possible.
 I want people to walk in my front door and think they have accidentally stumbled into Santa’s Grotto at the North Pole.

 DIY Christmas ornaments are undoubtedly the best.
 Not only do they often look better than shop-bought ones, but creating them together as a family is a fantastic way of getting into the festive spirit.